RadotJar/faraway-fastness/_notes/setting-primer.md

 breeding beastmen that have invaded their tunnels.
 Dwindling in number, barely clinging to their last ancestral holding, dwarves are rarely seen by mankind.
 Those that do mingle with men are almost always adventurers or refugees of some sort.

-Dwarvea are very short-statured (men averaging 4’) but exceptionally stout, weighing as much as adult humans, with broad shoulders and hips, thick-boned limbs, and sturdy digits.
+Dwarves are very short-statured (men averaging 4’) but exceptionally stout, weighing as much as adult humans, with broad shoulders and hips, thick-boned limbs, and sturdy digits.
 They have large, round heads with prominent brows and strong chins.
 Their eyes are large, round, and very deep set, colored either grey, grey-brown, green, hazel, or light brown.
 Their skin ranges from medium to very dark brown, ocher, or sienna.
 Their hair is wavy or curly, and colored chestnut, grey, or black.
 Both the men and women have heavy beard and body hair.

 The Dwarves are usually named in Old Dwarven for a close relative, famous ancestor, or vault hero.
 In addition to their given name, all